We ran a survey to try and record just how many dogs are having adverse reactions to the Lepto vaccines.

 Lepto 2 verses Lepto 4

-Nobivac introduced their European vaccine Lepto 4 (L4) in to the UK market a couple of years ago.
+Nobivac introduced their European vaccine Lepto 4 (L4) in to the UK market in 2010.
 Lepto 4 covers Leptospira canicola and Leptospira icterohaemorrhagiae - but also vaccinates against Leptospira australis and Leptospira grippotyphosa.
 This vaccine is different to the L4 that Nobivac distribute in America.
 There have been a number of reported reactions and even claims of death from the Nobivac vaccine.

 Late in 2014 a chain of vets in the Bristol and North Somerset areas called Highcroft vets reported an outbreak of Lepto.
 Highcroft claim that the dogs had already been vaccinated with L2, but had still been infected with a Lepto strain.
 Highcroft claim that L Bratislava was found in some of the dogs infected.